Thales' Theorem

 Prerequisites: inscribed-angle-proof · Difficulty: beginner

-Theorem: If $AB$ is a diameter of a circle and $C$ is any other point on the circle, then $\angle ACB = 90°$.
+If is a diameter of a circle and is any other point on the circle, then the inscribed angle is a right angle:

-This is a special case of the inscribed angle theorem.
-The diameter $AB$ subtends a central angle of $180°$ (a straight angle).
-By the inscribed angle theorem:
+Strategy: this is a special case of the inscribed angle theorem.
+The diameter subtends a straight central angle of , so the inscribed angle is half of that, .
+The converse follows by running the same argument backwards.

 Step 1: A Triangle in a Semicircle